Australian intelligence agency wants more resources to counter foreign interference

 In September, Lewis, who led ASIO for more than five years, warned that foreign interference presented a greater threat than terrorism.

-Canberra last year introduced tough new laws to curtail foreign agents after noting that China was trying to interfere in Australian affairs.
+Australia last year introduced tough new laws to curtail foreign agents after noting that China was trying to interfere in its affairs.

-Australia now requires lobbyists for foreign countries to register and makes them criminally liable if they are deemed to be meddling in domestic affairs.
+Australia now requires lobbyists for foreign countries to register and it makes them criminally liable if they are deemed to be meddling in domestic affairs.

-The legislation damaged bilateral ties with China, Australia’s largest trading partner.
-And the relationship has been especially strained in recent months after a spate of cyber-attacks blamed on China.
+The legislation damaged ties with China, Australia’s largest trading partner.
+The relationship has been particularly strained in recent months after a spate of cyber-attacks blamed on China.

+Asked about the ASIO report on Thursday, a spokesman for China’s foreign ministry said the accusations of Chinese interference were “a ruthless trick of fabrication brought about by a small domestic faction in order to achieve ulterior political goals”.

-Reuters reported this month that Australian intelligence had determined China was responsible for a cyber-attack on the national parliament and three largest political parties before a general election in May, according to five people with direct knowledge of the matter.
+Reuters reported this month that Australian intelligence had determined China was responsible for a cyber-attack on the national parliament and its three largest political parties before a general election in May, according to five people with knowledge of the matter.

-China’s Foreign Ministry denied involvement in any hacking attacks and said the internet was full of theories that were hard to trace.
+China denied involvement in any hacking attacks and said the internet was full of theories that were hard to trace.

-Reporting by Colin Packham; Editing by Gerry Doyle
+Reporting by Colin Packham; Editing by Gerry Doyle, Robert Birsel